Skip to main content

 Description

 Whether the authentication view can be dismissed by the user.
-When true, a dismiss button appears.
+When true, a dismiss button appears in the native navigation bar.
 When false, no dismiss button is shown.
-Defaults to false.
+Defaults to true.

 Social connection (OAuth) configuration